Overcoming Challenges for Exceptional

 Unique Challenges of Outdoor Sound Engineering

-Open Air and Lack of Acoustics: Managing Sound Without Natural Barriers
+Open Air and Lack of Acoustics: Managing Audio Without Natural Barriers

-Generally speaking, open-air environments do not have the walls and ceilings found in indoor venues to keep the sound contained and directed.
-This, in nature, presents certain challenges when it comes to consistent audio quality.
+Generally speaking, open-air environments do not have the walls and ceilings found in indoor venues to keep the audio contained and directed.
+This, in nature, presents certain challenges when it comes to consistent quality.

-- No Natural Barriers: Unlike indoor venues, outdoor settings are without wall and ceiling barriers that would reflect the sound back to the audience.
+- No Natural Barriers: Unlike indoor venues, outdoor settings are without wall and ceiling barriers that would reflect audio back to the audience.
 For this reason, sound quickly dissipates into an open atmosphere, reducing volume and clarity over large distances.

-This is all about the various natures of external noises that might be governed in outdoor festivals for decent sound quality.
+This is all about the various natures of external noises that might be governed in outdoor festivals for decent audio quality.

 - Ambient Noise: Festivals organized within cities have to cope with traffic or construction noise; even at remote areas, natural sounds such as wind or birds may interfere with clarity.